Kioubit/FlapAlerted/README.md

 It also provides a user interface (on the same port) at path:
 - `/`

+View the usage information using `-h` to view all configuration options for this module.

 To disable this module, add the following tag to the `MODULES` variable in the `Makefile`: `disable_mod_httpAPI`

 #### mod_log (Enabled by default)